Leica SL2 vs V-LUX Typ 114

 Studio photographers will appreciate that the Leica SL2 (unlike the V-LUX Typ 114) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the V-LUX Typ 114 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the V-LUX Typ 114 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.
+Further information on the features and operation of the SL2 and V-LUX Typ 114 can be found, respectively, in the Leica SL2 Manual (free pdf) or the online Leica V-LUX Typ 114 Manual.

 So what is the bottom line?
 Is the Leica SL2 better than the Leica V-LUX Typ 114 or vice versa?
 The listing below highlights the relative strengths of the two models.